growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 #### Custom bot(with-proxy)

 ::: danger
-This contents are not yet implemented.
+This service has not been implemented yet.
 :::

 Custom bot(with-proxy) allows you to create a Slack bot, set up and configure a proxy server, and use some of the features of GROWI in the same way as the Official bot.

-### 2. Incoming Webhook
+### 2. Incoming Webhooks

 <!-- TODO Imple link after https://youtrack.weseek.co.jp/issue/GW-5452 -->

-Incoming Webhook is another way to do Slack integration, but unlike GROWI bot, it is focused on notifications to Slack.
-It does not have many of the features of GROWI bot, such as full-text search from chat, but it is easier to set up.For more information, please click here.
+Incoming Webhook is another way to do Slack integration, but unlike GROWI bots, it is focused on notifications to Slack.
+It does not have many features like GROWI bots, such as full-text search from chat, but it is easier to set up.
+For more information, please click here.

 <!-- [通知の種類/設定方法](/ja/admin-guide/management-cookbook/external-notification.html#通知の種類-設定方法). -->